What do Eskimos eat?

 crowberry patch

-Vegetables and fruit have always been massively lacking in the diet of an Eskimo, mostly because they cant be grown there and the few types of plants that do are hard to find and in small amounts.
-Roots from various tundra plants and seaweed are the only naturally found vegetables, crow-berries which come from a berry producing type of heather is the most common type of fruit and pretty much the only one that can be gathered in any real amount.
+Vegetables and fruit have always been massively lacking in the diet of an Eskimo, mostly because they can’t be grown there, and the few types of plants that grow in the area naturally are hard to find and in small amounts.
+Roots from various tundra plants and seaweed are the only naturally found vegetables, crowberries come from a berry-producing type of heather which is the most common type of fruit and pretty much the only one that can be gathered in any real amount.

 Musk ox